gritsenko/c3_spine_plugin/README.md

 ## Wishlist

 ## Release notes
+- 1.9.0: Change spine-webgl.js to external script rather than including in C3 DOM script on export.
-- 1.8.0: Instances of a spine object whill use the original objects skelton info, reducing texture requirements and faster creation of an instance.
+- 1.8.0: Instances of a spine object will use the original objects skelton info, reducing texture requirements and faster creation of an instance.
 Add render quality property.
 Add TextureHeight and TextureWidth ACEs.
 - 1.7.0: Add event trigger ACE (trigger when animation event occurs.)
 - 1.6.0: Add Set region action (change region(texture) of an attachment in a slot on the current skin.
 Useful for character customization.